The Strange Woman

-The Strange Woman is a 1946 American melodrama film directed by Edgar G. Ulmer and written by Ulmer and Hunt Stromberg, starring Hedy Lamarr, George Sanders and Louis Hayward.
+The Strange Woman is a 1946 American historical melodrama film directed by Edgar G. Ulmer and starring Hedy Lamarr, George Sanders and Louis Hayward.
+It is based on the 1941 novel of the same title by Ben Ames Williams.
+The screenplay was written by Ulmer and Hunt Stromberg.
 Originally released by United Artists, the film is now in the public domain.

 Plot

 In Bangor, Maine in 1824, a cruel young girl named Jenny Hager pushes a terrified Ephraim Poster into a river knowing he cannot swim.
-She is prepared to let him drown until Judge Saladine (Alan Napier) happens by, at which point Jenny jumps into the water and takes credit for saving the boy's life.
+She is prepared to let him drown until Judge Saladine happens by, at which point Jenny jumps into the water and takes credit for saving the boy's life.

-About ten years later, Jenny (Hedy Lamarr) has grown up to be a beautiful but equally heartless and manipulative young woman.
+Several years later, Jenny has grown up to be a beautiful but heartless and manipulative young woman.
 Her father, an abusive, drunken widower, whips Jenny after learning of her flirtation with a sailor.
-She secretly schemes to wed the richest man in town, the much older timber baron Isaiah Poster (Gene Lockhart), while his mild-mannered son Ephraim (Louis Hayward) is away at college in Cambridge, Massachusetts.
+She secretly schemes to wed the richest man in town, the much older timber baron Isaiah Poster, while his mild-mannered son Ephraim is away at college in Cambridge, Massachusetts.

 Isaiah is unkind to Ephraim upon Ephraim's return.
 He is unaware that the boy and Jenny (now Isaiah's wife) were once sweethearts and that Jenny is again flirting with Ephraim behind his back.
-Isaiah is more concerned about the lawlessness in town, lumberjacks drunkenly pillaging the town, manhandling the women and killing the judge, confirming Isaiah's long-held belief that Bangor must organize a police force.
+Isaiah is more concerned about the local lawlessness, with lumberjacks drunkenly pillaging the town, manhandling the women and killing the judge, confirming Isaiah's long-held belief that Bangor must organize a police force.

-Jenny secretly hopes that her husband will die after he falls ill.
-When he recovers, Isaiah must make a trip to his lumber camps.
+When Isaiah falls ill, Jenny secretly hopes that her husband will die.
+After he recovers, Isaiah decides to make a trip to his lumber camps.
 Jenny appeals to Ephraim to arrange his father's death, saying, "I want you to return alone."
 In the rapids, both men fall from an overturned canoe and Isaiah drowns.
 His son, still deathly afraid of water, is unable or unwilling to save him.